marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

 &nbsp;

-# Action can throw errors
+# Actions can throw errors

 If some error happens, you can simply throw an `UserException`.
 A dialog (or other UI) will open automatically, showing the error message to the user.